brycewray/hugo-site/content/posts/2020/09/ignition-sequence-start.md

 Yes, it's true: I'm back with the Hugo SSG after nearly ten months of peace from my infamous “[dance](/posts/2019/12/sorta-strange-ssg-trip)” among multiple SSGs.
 As for why, it’s actually a mercifully short story.
 I can assure you it has **absolutely nothing** to do with a change of opinion about Eleventy—as I hope my laudatory words about it in “[A normal person’s guide to static websites](/posts/2020/09/normal-persons-guide-static-websites)” made clear.
 I still tremendously admire Eleventy and its great community, and think it's an excellent choice for anyone wanting to build one's website, and even more so if one is interested in a JavaScript-based SSG.
 On that score, one can’t possibly do better than Eleventy.

-Similarly: yes, I returned to SCSS from Tailwind CSS and the [PostCSS](https://postcss.org) it requires, despite not only my still-friendly feelings about Tailwind (as noted in “[Going solo with Eleventy](/posts/2020/05/going-solo-eleventy)”) but also my “I’m done with SCSS and am adopting PostCSS instead” comments in the earlier “[Two cheers for Tailwind](/posts/2020/01/two-cheers-tailwind/).”

-The TL;DR version is that **both** changes came for the same reason[^earlyDays]: after much thought, I felt an overwhelming desire to return to the **simplicity** I had in the early days of building and running this site.
-That led me back to the single-binary, all-in-one Hugo (with its built-in support for SCSS) rather than staying with Eleventy *and* Tailwind *and* PostCSS *and* all that goes with NodeJS—well, you get my point.[^WMsgone]
+The TL;DR version for the change: after much thought, I felt an overwhelming desire to return to the **simplicity** I had in the early days of building and running this site.
+That led me back to the single-binary, all-in-one Hugo (with its built-in support for SCSS).[^WMsgone]

-[^earlyDays]:  However, both didn’t occur at the same time; during the first few days back with Hugo, I still had Tailwind as part of the [site stack](/posts/2020/07/stacks-and-stacks).

 [^WMsgone]: By the same token, I also decided to give up [webmentions](https://indieweb.org/webmention) and all the ongoing technical debt they required—even though [I obviously knew how to get them working in Hugo, too](/posts/2020/04/webmentions-three-ssgs-3)—in favor of more easily added and maintained commenting.